fynv/Three.V8/docs/GLTFModel.md

 `.getAnimation`(`name`: String): Object

-Get an loaded animation clip by name.
+Get a loaded animation clip by name.

 ### The returned object has the following properties: